Bolt Circle and Wheel Hub

-The wheel hub is machined opening, measured in millimeters, that is located behind the center of the wheel and allowing it to sit properly on the vehicle axle.
+The wheel hub is a machined opening (measured in millimeters)located behind the center of the wheel, allowing it to sit properly on the vehicle axle.
 This opening is designed so that the center of the wheel is perfectly centered with the vehicle when the bolts are tightened.

 How to measure a wheel